2019 Panamanian general election

 General elections were held in Panama on 5 May 2019.
 Due to constitutional term limits, incumbent President Juan Carlos Varela was ineligible for a second consecutive term.
 Businessman and politician Laurentino Cortizo of the centre-left Democratic Revolutionary Party won the election with around 33% of the vote, narrowly defeating Rómulo Roux of the centre-right Democratic Change, who won 31% of the vote.
+The PRD also won a majority in the National Assembly.
+The ruling Panameñista Party of President Juan Carlos Varela suffered its worst result in history.
+Its candidate, Panama City mayor José Isabel Blandón, received only 11% of the vote and came in fourth behind independent candidate Ricardo Lombana.
+The party also lost half its seats in the National Assembly.